evgazloy/reaper-pomodoro/README.md

 ![Screen_2](https://i.ibb.co/Z8Cr1tF/main.png)

-Click on countdown to start working period
+Click on the timer to start working period

 ![work](https://i.ibb.co/zNFkqCV/progress.png)

-You can skip current period or reset timer by right click:
+You can skip the current period or reset the timer by the right click:

 ![skip](https://i.ibb.co/Y0Mv8yS/skip.png)

+When the working period ends the transport will be stopped.
+Click on timer to start break.

 ### Settings